What will I do on Quest?

 Are there scholarships available for Quest?

 YES!
 Need-based scholarships are available.
 Please check the box next to “Financial Aid” on the participant application to be considered for a Quest Scholarship.
 The amount of Quest aid participants receive is typically proportional to their tuition aid package from Trinity.
-Backpacks and sleeping bags/pads are available free of charge to qualifying scholarship recipients.
+Backpacks, sleeping bags, and sleeping pads are available free of charge upon request.

 Where will I sleep on Quest?